-Assessment: participation, report
+Assessment: report, participation

+Remarks:

-Remarks: In this course, you will take part in plenary sessions and will supervise two first-year student groups for Introduction to Research Methods.
+In this course, you will take part in plenary sessions and will supervise two forst-year student groups for Introduction to Research Methods.
 The maximum number of participants therefore is 24 (12 for the English Bachelor and 12 for the Dutch bachelor).
 Supervising a group is part of the course requirements.
 For the second group, you will get an appointment as student assistant.
 Therefore, beside enrolling through Progress, you will have to officially apply for the job of student assistant through the "student jobs"-site (see Nestor).
 Only those students who are selected can take part in the course.
 Selections are made on the basis of references and motivation.
 More information can be obtained from: e.f.rietzschel@rug.nl.

-· Literatuur wordt nog bekendgemaakt.
-Literature to be announced.
+· Literature to be announced.